A community-built cooperative delivering reliable electric service to one of Maine's most remote island communities.

 How We Operate

-IAHPOCO is organized under the 501(c)(12) nonprofit designation, which governs nonprofit electric cooperatives.
+IAHPoCo is organized under the 501(c)(12) nonprofit designation, which governs nonprofit electric cooperatives.

 Every property owner on Isle au Haut is an equal member-owner of the cooperative with a voice in governance.